the-api-administration/coding-resources-api/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please visit: https://github.com/the-api-administration/coding-resources-api/blob/main/CONTRIBUTING.md before making a contribution to our project.
+Please visit <a href="https://github.com/the-api-administration/coding-resources-api/blob/main/CONTRIBUTING.md">`CONTRIBUTING.md`</a> to read about our guidelines before making a contribution to our project.
 Thank you!

 <p align="right">(<a href="#top">back to top</a>)</p>